LBD-Hackers/consolid-demo/README.md

   * ENGINEER: `<http://localhost:3000/engineer/profile/card#me> <https://w3id.org/consolid#hasSparqlSatellite> <http://localhost:3002/engineer/sparql> .`
   * FM: `<http://localhost:3000/fm/profile/card#me> <https://w3id.org/consolid#hasSparqlSatellite> <http://localhost:3003/fm/sparql> .`
 * You can now check that the alignment works by executing the following script:
   * `node ./src/query/aggregate_satellite.js` This script performs a query-based a sub-document selection and retrieves all registered references to the same concept.
+Queries are sent to the SPARQL satellite, which takes care of access control and the forwarding the query to the SPARQL endpoint (Fuseki).